Differentially Private Topological Data Analysis: Sensitivity of Persistence Diagrams in the Bottleneck Distance

 As a result of the upper and lower bounds for the base sensitivity, we can establish the following upper and lower bounds of the sensitivity:

 \begin{corollary} For a chosen $\ell \geq 0$, let the utility function $u_D$ be defined as in (\ref{exp: utility DTM}).
 Then the following is satisfied.

 \end{corollary}

+\begin{remark} The additive nature of the utility function $u_D$ is what allows us to establish the upper and lower bounds in Corollary \ref{cor: DTM sensitivity}.
+Notice that the lower bound of the corollary is derived from the result of Proposition \ref{prop: DTM sensitivity lower} which is only valid for the $0$th persistence diagrams; but, the additive form of $u_D$ allows it to be a lower bound for the sensitivity of the entire utility function. \end{remark}

 \begin{remark} Note that while the lower bound of $L^1$-DTM matches the rate of its upper bound, we do not at this time obtain such matching lower bounds of the other $L^p$-DTMs.
 Hence, it might be the case that the base sensitivity of the general $L^p$-DTM can be improved.
-In fact; for example, in the situation of Figure \ref{fig: two clusters}, the bottleneck distance between $L^2$-DTM persistence diagrams of $D$ and $D'$ also equals $n^{-1}$ up to a constant. \end{remark}
+For example, in the situation of Figure \ref{fig: two clusters}, we empirically verified that the bottleneck distance between $L^2$-DTM persistence diagrams of $D$ and $D'$ is also $O(n^{-1})$. \end{remark}